UbiquityRobotics/ubiquity_main/Doc_Robot_Launch_Repositories.md

         ForwardX11 yes
         ForwardX11Trusted yes

-It may be necessary to configure `/etc/ssh/ssh_config` to enable `ForwaredX11 yes`, `ForwardX11Trused yes`, etc.  Frankly, given how mature X11 is, the documentation that explains all of this is still quite gnarly.
+Frankly, given how mature X11 is, the documentation that explains all of this is still quite gnarly.

 Once all the X11 stuff works, the documentation for using [ROS Launch Debug Support](http://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20Nodes%20in%20Valgrind%20or%20GDB)